ryanbales/Jupyter-Notebooks-Overview/README.md

 The sample notebooks were built to use for demos and learning the Jupyter Lab system.
 These notebooks will give you a good overview of Jupyter basics, loading data, plotting data, debugging, and Magic Commands.
 Code is in Python and there is an example in R.

-These notebooks can be used locally or using an EC2 instance in Amazon Web Services (AWS).
+These notebooks can be used locally or on an EC2 instance in Amazon Web Services (AWS).

 The related presentation slide deck can be found [here](https://t.co/lEfMkm0UOz).